microsoft/BotBuilder-Samples/Node/cards-CarouselCards/README.md

 ![Sample Outcome](images/outcome-skype.png)

 > Note: At the time of writing this sample, there is a limit on the amount of cards that can be stacked in a carousel.
 For Facebook, attachments carousel is mapped to the [Generic Template](https://developers.facebook.com/docs/messenger-platform/send-api-reference/generic-template) which has a limit of 10 elements.
-For Skype, there's a limit of 5 elements in the carousel.
+For Skype, there's also a limit of 10 elements in the carousel.

 ### More Information